brandur/sorg/content/articles/second-wave-api-first.md

 ## API spring (#api-spring)

-Fifteen years ago, us API maximalists thought that APIs were going to eat the world, ushering in a new paradigm of interoperability that was going to vastly expand our capabilities as users, and even change the world for the better.
+Fifteen years ago, us API maximalists thought that APIs were going to eat the world, ushering in a new paradigm of interoperability that would vastly expand our capabilities as users, and even change the world for the better.

 What we got instead was an API winter.
 As useful as APIs were in some situations, that usefulness was outweighed by concerns around revenue, privacy, and abuse.